breverdbidder/brevard-bidder-landing/IP_ATTRIBUTION.md

 This software, including all source code, design systems, visual assets, and associated documentation, is the exclusive intellectual property of Ariel Shapira.

 **Protected Elements Include:**
-- BrevardBidderAI brand, name, and logo
+- BidDeed.AI brand, name, and logo
 - BidDeedAI brand, name, and logo
 - Landing page design and implementation
 - UI/UX design patterns and aesthetic direction